Matt Poitras: Boston Bruins

 Coming off of injury, Poitras once again made the NHL opening night roster to start the 2024–25 season, however, a lingering injury caused him to be scratched for the Bruins opening night game.
 After playing in 14 of the Bruins first 16 games, Poitras was demoted to the Providence Bruins on November 11, 2024, marking the first time in his professional career that he would be playing in the American Hockey League (AHL).
 Poitras enjoyed a successful first stint with Providence, scoring eight goals and 12 assists in 23 games between November 15, 2024, and January 11, 2025.
 This included a streak in early December where he scored a goal in seven straight games.
 This success, as well as injures to the NHL Bruins lineup, rewarded Poitras with a call-up to the NHL squad on January 14, 2025.
 Poitras would return to the NHL with immediate impact, scoring an assist in his first game back.
 However, Poitras would struggle to produce afterwards, and was sent back to Providence on March 10, 2025, without having scored a goal in his stint with the NHL club.
 Poitras remained with Providence for the rest of the season, with the Bruins organization opting to have Poitras help the P-Bruins in a playoff push rather than call him up to a struggling Bruins squad.
 Poitras continued his offensive output in the AHL, and finished the season tied for second on the team in goals, with 17.
 In a decisive Game 3 against the Springfield Thunderbirds in the opening round of the 2025 Calder Cup playoffs, Poitras would score two goals to help the Bruins clinch the series.
 Unfortunately, the Bruins would lose the next series in five games to the Charlotte Checkers, ending their season.

 Poitras was assigned to Providence to start the 2025–26 season.
+Poitras was again able to have scoring success in Providence, leading to a call-up to the NHL club in late January due to injuries.
+Poitras played three games with Boston, including the 2026 NHL Stadium Series where he scored a goal, before being sent back down to the AHL.
+Poitras would spend the rest of the season in Providence, scoring 13 goals and 31 assists for 44 points, tied for fourth on the team.
+Poitras and the Bruins headed into the Calder Cup playoffs as the top seed in the league, facing the Springfield Thunderbirds in the first round.
+The Bruins would get upset by the Thunderbirds and lose in four games, with Poitras scoring a goal and three assists in those games.

+On September 16, 2026, Poitras signed a one-year, two-way deal worth $850,000 to remain with the Bruins.